vsbron/react2024-modern-chat-app/README.md

 ### Login page

-- When not authenticated login page is displayed with the options of Log In or Sign Up
+- When not authenticated login page displays the Log In or Sign Up options;
 - To Log In user must enter registered email and a valid password;
 - To Sign Up user must enter a valid email, unique username, password and avatar;